-Solder Mask (also known as Solder Resist, or Solder Stop Mask) is a thin polymer that is applied to the surface of a Printed Circuit Board (PCB) to seal the copper of a Printed Circuit Board from the environment.
+Solder MaskSolder Mask (also known as Solder Resist, or Solder Stop Mask) is a thin polymer that is applied to the surface of a Printed Circuit Board (PCB) to seal the copper of a Printed Circuit Board from the environment.
 All colours of LPS solder masks are available at Bittele Electronics at no extra cost.
 Bittele Electronics also includes double-sided solder mask in its standard service.

 There are two main purposes for this masking:

-Prevent Solder bridges
+- Prevent Solder bridges

-Solder Bridges occur when an unintended short is creating by solder bridging the gap between two electrical elements such as traces, pads, or leads.
-The solder mask acts a barrier to prevent these shorts from forming.
+Solder Bridges occur when an unintended short is created by solder bridging the gap between two electrical elements such as traces, pads, or leads.
+The solder mask acts as a barrier to prevent these shorts from forming.
 This is especially useful in the case of Integrated Circuits where the gap between pads can be as small as a few thousandths of an inch.
 At Bittele Electronics can apply solder mask dams to spaces as small as 8mils for a board with 1oz copper weight.
 An extra 2mils of space is needed for 2oz copper weights and an extra 1mil of space for any colour of solder mask that is not green.

 A solder mask is also useful in the mass assembly of PCBs.
 With the solder mask protecting the copper traces a solder bath can be used to tin each exposed copper pad on a board in one application without allowing any solder to come into contact with sealed areas.